xNate64/Math-for-Machine-Learning-Project/README.md

 # Math-for-Machine-Learning-Project
 This was the my course project for MAP4112 - Math for Machine Learning and Artificial Intelligence.
+Here, I developed the code to perform classification on the quality of wine.
+I used linear discriminant analysis, quadratic discriminant analysis, K-Nearest Neighbors, and support vector machines.
+Each model then predicted the quality score of wine ranging from 3-9.
+A link to the data is provided here from UCI: https://archive.ics.uci.edu/ml/datasets/Wine+Quality